 It probably goes without saying that I'm speaking to this group in this setting because I feel strongly that the oversight organization should be based in the United States operating under U.S. law.
 The happy coincidence of the 2026 World Cup provides a rationale, but also an urgency.
-It would be sad if, after the U.S. Department of Justice has made so much progress cleaning up FIFA - or, at least, CONCACAF, that it is packed up and 2026 World Cup settled back into the international governance muck that has left so many stakeholders in despair.
+It would be sad if, after the U.S. Department of Justice has made so much progress cleaning up FIFA-or, at least, CONCACAF, that it is packed up and 2026 World Cup settled back into the international governance muck that has left so many stakeholders in despair.
 Wishful thinking is not a strategy.
-And betting - probably an unfortunate analogy in this group - betting everything on the integrity of the leadership at sports organizations has had mixed results.
-(Laughs.)
+And betting-probably an unfortunate analogy in this group-betting everything on the integrity of the leadership at sports organizations has had mixed results.
+[Laughs.]
 There is definitely still opportunity for minor, incremental improvements in sports governance.
 And those are welcome.
 But there's also an exciting opportunity for a really bold new approach, with the potential to restore public confidence in sport.

 Thank you.

-MASSARO: Well, thank you so much, Alexandra, for that inside look, very intriguing look, as well as your reform proposals.
+Mr. MASSARO.
+Well, thank you so much, Alexandra, for that inside look, very intriguing look, as well as your reform proposals.
 And you've brought it back to the United States now.
-So let's go ahead and move to Declan, who will speak to the very specifics of how this relates to match fixing and sport gambling.
+So let's go ahead and move to Declan, who will speak to the very specifics of how this relates to match-fixing and sport gambling.
 Thank you.

-HILL: Right.
-Good morning.
-America's a great country.
-(Laughs.)
-Now let's make it better.
-No jokes.
+Mr. HILL.
+America is a great country.
+Now, let's make it better.

-May 14th, 2018, six short months ago, one of the most significant social transformations occurred in this country.
-It is comparable - Stacy, you're doing tweets?
-This is a tweet alert.
-(Laughter.)
+On May 14th, 2018, six short months ago, one of the most significant social transformations occurred in this country.
 It is comparable with the repeal of Prohibition in 1933, 85 years ago.
-Supreme Court of this great country effectively allowed single waging sports gambling for the first time since the Chicago White Sox scandal in 1919.
+The Supreme Court of this great country effectively allowed single waging sports gambling for the first time since the Chicago White Sox scandal in 1919.

 This is huge.

-As my colleague Tony, from Global Gambling Compliance, will confirm, if the United States follows the path of the United Kingdom, similar in language, culture basically, you will have sports gambling inside stadiums.
+As my colleague Tony, from Global Gambling Compliance, will confirm, if the United States follows the path of the United Kingdom, similar in language and culture, you will have sports gambling inside stadiums.
 Heck, you'll even have the stadiums named after the bookmakers.

-Already there is a channel being established 24/7 that will broadcast - not on sports.
+Already, there is a channel being established 24/7 that will broadcast-not on sports.
 We've all seen that.
-We all have - you know, there are a multitude of sports TV networks.
-This is simply and specifically set up to be the MSNBC of sports gambling - 24/7, simply on sports gambling.
-Now, in the conversations, in the discussions, the multibillion-dollar deals, the links between the Los Vegas bookmakers, the casinos, the major leagues, there has been one phenomenon which I will focus this conversation on.
+There are a multitude of sports TV networks.
+This is simply and specifically set up to be the MSNBC of sports gambling-24/7, simply on sports gambling.

+In the conversations, in the discussions, the multibillion-dollar deals, the links between the Los Vegas bookmakers, the casinos, the major leagues, there has been one phenomenon which I will focus this conversation on.
 And that is the globalization of sports gambling.
-I'm going to repeat that, because that was just a blurb in your minds.
-Globalization, we all know, has affected the travel industry, journalism - as Tony and I can confirm - numerous other industries.
+Globalization, we all know, has affected the travel industry, journalism, and numerous other industries.
 It's hit the sports gambling world.
 I will now demonstrate this.

 Now, usually I do an interpretive dance.
-I get up and do a kind of a blue man thing.
+I get up and do a kind of a Blue Man thing.
 Paul Massaro, who's organized this, said: Whatever you do, Hill, do not do your interpretive dance, got it?
-So -
+So-

-MASSARO: Singing's OK, though, if you want.
+Mr. MASSARO.
+Singing's okay, though, if you want.

-HILL: So I have now brought a tape measure.
+Mr. HILL.
+So I have now brought a tape measure.
 That's my personal interpretive dance has been reduced to that.
-And to give you a sense of how big this market is and how small America is in this, I'm now going to use this tape measure.
-OK, everyone understand?
+And to give you a sense of how big this market is and how small the American share is in this, I'm now going to use this tape measure.
+Okay, everyone understand?
 Photo if you want.
-(Hill clutching tape measure.)
+Hill clutching tape measure.
 Right.
-Fellow panel members grab the tape measure across here.
-This, by the way, to anyone mathematically challenged, is 12 feet long.
+Fellow panel members grab tape measure across here.
+This table, by the way, to anyone mathematically challenged, is 12 feet long.
 Tony, can you come over here?